Guest-615695028/Guest-615695028/en/spelling.md

 - Part 2 presents the arguments in favor of reform and replies to the objections that are commonly made.
 - Part 3 contains the SSB's proposed rules for simplified spelling and a list of the words that would be changed by them.

 Planning a "gradual" rather than "sudden" reform, it noted that spelling changes should come into use gradually, most of which are originally the overt act of a lone writer followed at first by minority.
-Thus, people are hartened to "point the way" and "set the example" by writing the reformed spellings whenever they can.
-The handbook set forth the rules ([confer Wikipedia](https://en.wikipedia.org/wiki/Simplified_Spelling_Board)).
+Thus, people are hartened to "point the way" and "set the example" by writing the reformed spellings as the handbook set forth ([confer Wikipedia](https://en.wikipedia.org/wiki/Simplified_Spelling_Board)).

 The handbook also suggested the following spelling changes, which are not covered by the above rules:
 - acre→**aker**,